awakra/awakra/README.md

 ### 👨‍💻 About Me

 I'm Lucas, a 26-year-old Data Scientist from Brazil.
 I love solving complex problems, deriving insights from data, and leveraging the power of Python, SQL, and machine learning to drive meaningful results.
-When I’m not crunching numbers or building predictive models, you can find me exploring new tech stacks, reading research papers, or working on open-source projects.

 **Areas of Interest:**
 - Data Analysis & Visualization